 The launch date of each Share Class within an of the foregoing Categories is determined by the Board of Directors.

-Valuation frequency Subscription/Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank Business D (i.e. Any full bank business D at 13h30 Luxembourg D+2 Day in France and Time Luxembourg Luxembourg)
+Valuation frequency Subscription/Redemption Date Application Date and Cut-Off Time Settlement Date D (i.e. Any full bank business day in France and Luxembourg) D at 13h30 Luxembourg Time D+2